HopefulHeart2020/animation-landing-page-basic/README.md

 </div>

 # Shinobi Letter Animation
-Shinobi Letter Animation using GSAP.
+Animation Landing Page using React.
 You can use it on your project.
 Let's grow together with Shinobi !